star44/capstone-project/README.md

 ## Stretch Goals
 * CUDA implementation - This began as a weekend project, but if we manually implement string parsing on a GPU.
 At this current point in time, on my GTX1060 I can allocate the memory for, and parse a 2GB chunk in approximately 5 seconds.
 This does not include normalising and writing to file, but if done efficiently these steps are not expected to take very long.
 Unfortunately, my parsing of strings to floats has some minor errors which I am currently trying to find the reason for.
 * DaskML implementation - Using an experimental library, we can connect multiple computers to read from the same dataset.
+* Cloud Based Solution - We could use a cloud provider such as GCP or AWS.
+However, it will most likely be an expensive solution.